shipitdev/mexc-runtime/README.md

 # MEXC Signal Bot (Golang Skeleton)

-Low-latency trading bot scaffold that ingests templated Telegram pump signals, extracts the target pair from the embedded MEXC link, performs risk checks, and fires exchange orders.
-This repository currently includes config management, message parsing, and the execution pipeline skeleton wired for dry-run mode.
+Low-latency trading bot that ingests templated Telegram pump signals from a user-authenticated session, extracts the target pair from the embedded MEXC link, runs risk checks, and dispatches exchange orders (dry-run or live).
+The repository ships with full config management, message parsing, MTProto ingestion, risk limits, and a MEXC REST executor.

+## Features

+- **MTProto ingestion** – connects as a Telegram user via gotd/td, filters the configured channels, and streams matching messages into the engine.
+- **Template-aware parser** – validates the pump-signal format, derives the symbol from the exchange link, and normalises it for MEXC.
+- **Risk gate** – enforces cooldowns and daily trade limits before handing an order to the exchange layer.
+- **Execution** – supports dry-run logging or live MEXC spot market orders with HMAC signing and quote-notional sizing.
+- **Configurable everything** – TOML-based configuration controls trading mode, sizing, risk, telemetry, and infrastructure options.

 ## Layout

-- `cmd/bot`: application entrypoint (`main.go`) – loads config, initialises parser/risk/executor, and exposes a channel for future Telegram integration.
+- `cmd/bot`: application entrypoint (`main.go`) – loads config, initialises parser/risk/executor, and wires the Telegram listener to the engine.
 - `internal/config`: TOML configuration loader with validation and secret helpers.
 - `internal/signal`: strict template parser that derives the pair symbol from `https://www.mexc.com/exchange/<PAIR>` links.
 - `internal/engine`: orchestrates parse → risk → execution.